cloudnativeessentials/dra-tutorial/README.md

 - centralized controller running in HA (deployment)

 Centralized Controller
-- coordinates with Kubernetes scheduler to decide which node a ResourceClaim can be serviced on
+- performs the ResourceClaim creation from ResourceClaimTemplates
-- performs the actual Resource Claim allocation after a node is selected by the scheduler
+- performs the actual ResourceClaim allocation after a node is selected by the scheduler
 - performs deallocation of ResourceClaim once deleted

 Node-local kubelet plugin
 - advertizes the node-local state that the centralize controller needs to help make allocation decisions
 - makes node-local operations required to prepare a ResourceClaim (parameters may need to be setup) or deallocate a ResourceClaim on a node
 - pass the device associated with prepared ResourceClaim to the kubelet which will then forward to the container runtime

+- scheduler plugin that detects Pods which references a ResourceClaim or ResourceClaimTemplate and ensures the resource is allocated where the Pod is scheduled to

 ### DRA Resources